Skip to main content

 "It has been the greatest honour of my life to serve as your president.
 And while it has been my intention to seek re-election, I believe it is in the best interest of my party and the country for me to stand down and to focus solely on fulfilling my duties as President for the remainder of my term," Biden wrote in a letter posted to his X account.

-As Canada's only neighbour and main trading partner, the move — as with the outcome of the election — could have major implications here.
+As Canada's most prominent neighbour and main trading partner, the move — as with the outcome of the election — could have major implications here.

 Shortly after Trudeau issued his statement on Sunday, U.S. Ambassador to Canada David Cohen praised Biden for having "defined public service" for more than 50 years.